 Why international travel insurance is so important

-Some travel insurers offer additional services, such as 24-hour medical emergency translation, which can make a huge difference to the quality of treatment you get while travelling.
+Some travel insurers also offer additional services, such as 24-hour medical emergency translation, which can make a huge difference to the quality of treatment you get while travelling.

 Travel insurance through your credit card

-**Double check with the insurer above before committing to your policy.
+**Always double check with the insurer and read the Product Disclosure Statement (PDS) before committing to your policy.

 Thanks to Understanding Insurance for providing useful information for this blog post.